THE LAND OF MORAL AMBIGUITY: HOLLYWOOD & THE HAYS CODE

 MGM at that time could not address the fact that Brick’s homosexuality which is explored in depth in the play so they gave him a pair of crutches to explain his disability, though the question of Skipper is referred to as an irritant.
 Williams hated what had been done to his play.
 “This film has set the industry back 50 years.” – From Noriega’s Something’s Missing Here

-In the retelling of Lillian Hellman’s play The Children’s Hour (1961) directed by William Wyler, stays faithful to the original story.
+The retelling of Lillian Hellman’s play The Children’s Hour (1961) directed by William Wyler, stays faithful to the original story.
 Martha’s (Shirley MacLaine) sexuality was dealt with in the open at the climax of the film.
 Here, Martha has to commit suicide, leaving Karen to find her body after she hangs herself.
 Martha cannot live with her self-loathing and the revelation that rumors of an unnatural sexual desire for Karen (Audrey Hepburn) is in fact, true.
-It only reinforced that homosexual, lesbian and bisexual people were painted as misfits who either would ultimately kill themselves, or die a sad or violent death.
+It only reinforced that homosexual, lesbian, and bisexual people were painted as misfits who either would ultimately kill themselves, or die a sad or violent death.

 Above: One of the only other images of Sebastian, shown in flashback as a narcissist preoccupied with his wardrobe.

-In William’s Suddenly, Last Summer (1959) many aspects of the film (performance, directing and cinematography) were well executed with that Mankiewicz touch.
+In William’s Suddenly, Last Summer (1959) many aspects of the film (performance, directing, and cinematography) were well executed with that Mankiewicz touch.
 The gist of the screenplay collaborated between Williams himself and Gore Vidal can be seen as wholly revolting and grotesque.
 The production was also troubled from the very beginning.
 Tennessee Williams’ strange story dealt with a number of taboo subjects, not just Sebastian’s homosexuality, but also the implication of incest.

 “The script is rich in symbolic detail open to many interpretations.
 All we can know of Sebastian must be gleaned from the conflicting accounts given by two characters of questionable sanity, leaving him “a figure of unresolvable contradiction” Gross, Robert F. (May 1995).
 “Consuming Hart: Sublimity and Gay Poetics in Suddenly Last Summer” (Theater Journal)

-With it’s creepily implied thesis on homosexuality and the queer perpetrator’s horrible fate (falling prey to cannibalistic gang of young boys) Suddenly, Last Summer is a grave example of the Production Code’s inability to erase queer subject matter from Hollywood cinema of the 1950s, and lens it through a jaundiced eye and revulsion.
+With its creepily implied thesis on homosexuality and the queer perpetrator’s horrible fate (falling prey to a cannibalistic gang of young boys) Suddenly, Last Summer is a grave example of the Production Code’s inability to erase queer subject matter from Hollywood cinema of the 1950s, and lens it through a jaundiced eye and revulsion.

 Reviews of Suddenly, Last Summer “applauded the fact that the movie “expos[ed] clearly the foremost cause of homosexuality: This only perpetuated another nasty gay stereotype, not only that queer men were sissy “mama’s boys.”
 (Mikayla Mislak) they were also sick at the core.
 Reviewers for Suddenly, Last Summer thought that the violent murder of the unseen Sebastian Venable was “‘one of the horrible fates that can overtake a particular kind of sexual pervert.’”
 (Noriega 29)